List of Shameless (American TV series) characters: Debbie Gallagher

-Deborah "Debbie" Margaret Jean Gallagher (Emma Kenney), aged 10-20, is one of the middle Gallagher children.
+Deborah Margaret Jean "Debbie" Gallagher (Emma Kenney), aged 10–20, is one of the middle Gallagher children.
 Debbie covers for others but is not brash or reckless like her older brothers.
 She forgives her father's neglect and irresponsibility as well as her mother's absence.
 She is very mature in some ways and has trouble making friends with people her own age.
 Like her siblings, Debbie knows clever ways to make money at a young age and runs a daycare business in the early seasons.
 She is one of the few Gallagher children to get along with Frank and even call him Dad on several occasions, although her tolerance of Frank's actions wanes over the years.

 In the early seasons, Debbie is often stressed by her adult responsibilities but is upset that she doesn't get the recognition for it.
 When she was a child she called out Fiona for making her play both sides and was told to "act like a kid" by Fiona when Child Protective Services come over, despite Fiona wanting her to contribute like an adult when bills need to get paid.

 In season 2, she meets her paternal grandmother and they bond when she gifts Debbie a laptop that she continues to own for most of the series.

 In season 3, Debbie becomes a teenager and is more rebellious, disrespectful, and secretive like her siblings.

 In season 4, her friends Holly and Ellie glamorize sexual promiscuity.
 Debbie meets the twenty-year-old Matty and tries to seduce him, but is rejected because of their age disparity.
 Debbie becomes jealous of Matty's girlfriend, Seema.
 Debbie makes harassing calls to Seema at work, puts a snake in her car, and plans to stab Seema with a homemade shank.
 As revenge, Seema hires a boy in Debbie's class to humiliate her.
 Matty then breaks up with Seema and says he has committed himself to Debbie because even though Debbie was horrible first, Seema "is the adult."
 In season 5, Debbie has a falling out with Holly and Ellie and continues to desperately pursue a first sexual encounter.
-At a party, Debbie rapes an intoxicated Matty after which he leaves and tells Debbie to never speak to him again.
+At a party, Debbie seduces an intoxicated Matty, after which he leaves and tells her to never speak to him again.